 When getting yourself ready for the big return to riding, there are some ways to help increase the likelihood of having a positive, successful experience.
 First and foremost, continue maintaining a positive attitude about your recovery and riding.
 Also be sure to listen to your body.
 At this point in recovery, it’s understandable that feelings of restlessness and impatience might be setting in, so being in tune with physical and mental health is of the utmost importance if you are to avoid making decisions that could ultimately slow the recovery process.
 Your doctor may have cleared you to ride again, but if you find that you’re experiencing pain, this is when you listen to your body and stop riding.
 If getting back to riding has to happen sooner than later, schedule an appointment with your doctor as soon as possible to get to the bottom of what’s causing pain.
 In many cases, a mild level of discomfort may be experienced simply because the body hasn’t readjusted to the activity of riding, but you should never feel pain.

-If you were training for a race or similar type of endeavor, the sting of being injured is likely to be even greater.
+If you were training for a bicycle race or similar type of endeavor, the sting of being injured is likely to be even greater.
 It can certainly be discouraging to find yourself in this position—especially if the big race day was only weeks or days away.
 Instead of basking in the misery of missing a big event, use time off of the bike as an opportunity to reassess your training plan.
 If you didn’t have one and were winging it, it’s the time to learn how to get the most bang for your buck when you train by educating yourself.
 If you already had a plan you were following, take this time to research the training methods that other highly successful athletes follow.
 Just because you’re off of the saddle for some time doesn’t mean you can’t come back better prepared and stronger.

 Ease into it